tech-by-design/polyglot-prime/udi-prime/README.md

 # "freshen" a development database and generate everything all at once
 ./udictl.ts ic omnibus-fresh

+# "freshen" a development database and generate everything all at once and deploy the JAR file to the target lib directories
+./udictl.ts ic omnibus-fresh --deploy-jar

 # when you want to run specific commands individually